• Finite State Machines

 At this point in my life, I was pretty obsessed with plants.
 I'd spent countless hours watching videos of plant-growth timelapse videos.
 I'd seen Microcosmos and the Plants episode of BBC's Life dozens of times.
 I'd even produced time-lapses of my own.
 So it shouldn't be much of a surprise that it dawned on me: A plant growing simulator!
 I mean, how many games have you heard of where you get to be a plant, right?

-Time-lapse animation of a sapling sprouting Time-lapse animation of a dandelion flowering
+Time-lapse animation of a sapling sprouting Time-lapse animation of a dandelion flowering Time-lapse of a sapling sprouting

 A Digital Terrarium